How do I start investing with little money?

 You might think: surely a smart fund manager with a research team and Bloomberg terminals can beat a dumb index?
 The data says no.

 S&P Dow Jones Indices' semi-annual SPIVA ("S&P Indices Versus Active") reports show, year after year, that most actively managed funds underperform their benchmark.
-Over 20-year periods, roughly 88% of large-cap U.S. Active funds underperform the S&P 500 after fees[4].
-The percentage is similar or worse for mid-cap and small-cap active funds.
+Per the 2024 scorecard, 65% of large-cap U.S. active managers underperformed the S&P 500 over a single year, more than 90% underperformed over 10 years, and over 15 years zero out of 22 U.S. equity categories had a majority of active managers beating their benchmark[4].
+The pattern is consistent or worse for mid-cap and small-cap active funds.

 If professional fund managers with teams of analysts and unlimited resources cannot reliably beat the index over decades, you almost certainly cannot either.
 This is not a knock on intelligence.
 It is a consequence of markets being roughly efficient, prices already reflect known information, so beating the average requires either genuine insight (rare) or getting lucky (unreliable).

 The boring answer: buy the index.
 Pay 0.03%.
 Don't touch it for 30 years.
-You beat 88% of professionals without trying.
+You beat the overwhelming majority of professional managers without trying.

 Section 5 · Compound interest is the entire game